51Âþ»

 During this course – thanks to strong links with service providers across the region – we can offer a range of placement opportunities embedded within all three years of the course.
 These opportunities are in field specific areas including dementia care homes, coronary care units, specialist medicine discharge teams, brain injury units, along with GP Surgeries and District Nursing Teams.

 Placements are typically provided across the East Midlands, in Leicester, Leicestershire and Rutland and sometimes in surrounding counties.
-In your placement, you will work alongside practice supervisors and practice assessors to learn the practical application of nursing relevant to your chosen field.
+In your placement, you will work alongside practice supervisors and practice assessors to learn the practical application of nursing relevant to adult nursing.

 For further details please contact: